Plantation Drug Crimes Attorneys

 Fortunately, there are often several defenses available in a drug crime arrest.
 The Constitution requires that all searches and seizures must be reasonable.
 In most cases, probable cause or a warrant is required to conduct a search, and any search must be justified at its inception and reasonable in its scope.
 Many stops that lead to drug arrests are questionable to begin with and may be based on racial profiling or other unconstitutional practices.
 And unless the police actually observed a drug transaction take place, the identification of the suspect and other witness testimony may be questionable regarding its accuracy or truthfulness.

-Carl H. Lida provides a vigorous criminal defense against drug charges using every applicable defense.
+Attorneys at Lida Law, PLLC provide a vigorous criminal defense against drug charges using every applicable defense.
 In addition, if the person arrested has an actual drug problem, we may be able to secure treatment for substance abuse through the Felony Drug Court Program or other forms of alternative sentencing that avoid actual jail time for individuals struggling with addiction.
-In Fort Lauderdale, Broward County, Miami and surrounding areas, contact Carl H. Lida for advice and assistance with an arrest on drug charges.
+In Fort Lauderdale, Broward County, Miami and surrounding areas, contact Lida Law, PLLC for advice and assistance with an arrest on drug charges.